The Goon Show: The Beatles

-Royal Family
+Royal family

-The Goons were popular among the British royal family, particularly with Prince Charles (now Charles III) who would often mimic the voices of the characters.
-Prince Philip and Princess Anne attended the recording of The Last Goon Show of All; Charles was unable to do so due to naval duties but sent a telegram to the cast.
-Charles wrote introductions to More Goon Show Scripts (1973) and The Book of the Goons (1974), and became patron of the Goon Show Preservation Society in 1998.
+The Goons were popular among the British royal family, particularly with Prince Charles (who would become King Charles III) who would often mimic the voices of the characters.
+Prince Philip and Princess Anne attended the recording of The Last Goon Show of All in 1972; Charles was unable to do so due to naval duties but sent a telegram to the cast.
+Charles wrote an introduction to the book More Goon Show Scripts (1973), and became patron of the Goon Show Preservation Society in 1998.

 Firesign Theatre

 The NBC radio network broadcast the programme in the United States in the mid-1950s.
 In 1965, Peter Bergman met and befriended Milligan during the time he worked in the UK on the BBC television programme Not So Much a Programme, More a Way of Life.
 He also saw the Beatles in concert, which gave him the inspiration to form a four-man comedy group.
 When he returned to the US the next year to host the radio show Radio Free Oz on KPFK-FM in Los Angeles, he teamed with Philip Proctor, Phil Austin, and David Ossman to form the Firesign Theatre.
 Proctor, Austin, and Ossman were big fans of the Monitor broadcasts of the Goon Show.
 According to Ossman: